mszynka/mszynka.github.io/_projects/2015-11-01-taskvlopper.md

 Every major project has to be parted to particular tasks.
 By easing job management and user binding you can always track progress of your projects.

-### Meeting
+### Meetings

 Handling appointments when in developer mood keeps getting harder?
 Try our meeting module.
-It's awesome! :wink:
+It's awesome!

 ### Worklog